Skip to main content

 • 🔁 Smart execution: Automatically adjusts when a cell run fails thanks to cell output feedback.

-• 🤝 MCP-Compatible: Works with any MCP client, such as Claude Desktop, Cursor, Cline, Windsurf and more.
+• 🤝 MCP-compatible: Works with any MCP client, such as Claude Desktop, Cursor, Cline, Windsurf and more.

 Looking for blog posts, videos or other resources related to Jupyter MCP Server?